29thStPublishing/Dumpling2/DumplingDocs.md

 ###Methods
 1. **init(folder: NSString)** Initializes the IssueHandler with the given folder.
 This is where the database and assets will be saved

-    **NOTE:** The initializer requires an API key.
-If you wish to pass an API key to the initializer, use one of the below initializers.
-This method will look for a ```String``` with the key ```APIKey``` in your project's **Info.plist**
+    **NOTE:** The initializer requires a Client key.
+If you wish to pass a client key to the initializer, use one of the below initializers.
+This method will look for a ```String``` with the key ```ClientKey``` in your project's **Info.plist**
 ```
-<key>APIKey</key>
+<key>ClientKey</key>
 <string>19dc497bc4d6481cb827dd3e4637a8e3</string>
 ```

-2. **init(apikey: NSString)** Initializes the IssueHandler with the Documents directory.
+2. **init(clientkey: NSString)** Initializes the IssueHandler with the Documents directory.
 This is where the database and assets will be saved.
-The API key is used for making calls to the Magnet API
+The key is used for making calls to the Magnet API

-3. **init(folder: NSString, apikey: NSString)** Initializes the IssueHandler with a custom directory.
+3. **init(folder: NSString, clientkey: NSString)** Initializes the IssueHandler with a custom directory.
 This is where the database and assets will be saved.
-The API key is your Client API key provided by 29.io
+The key is your Client API key provided by 29.io

 4. **getCurrentSchemaVersion()** ```returns UInt``` Find current schema version